SUSE-Enceladus/img-proof/docs/source/start.rst

 ----------

 The **IPA** configuration file is ini format ~/.config/ipa/config.
-This can be used for any configuration value including provider specific values.
+This can be used for any configuration value including cloud framework specific values.

 To override the default configuration location the CLI option ``-C`` or ``--config`` is available.

 The ipa section is required.
-The provider sections are optional and would be [{provider}].
+The cloud framework sections are optional and would be [{cloud_framework}].
 For example, the [ec2] section in the following file.

 .. code-block:: ini